srosato/clipr/README.md

 ## How it works

+### Merge

 1. Scans the specified directory for MP4 files
 2. Filters videos to only those modified in the last 7 days
 3. Displays an interactive checkbox list to select videos
 4. Prompts for output filename (default: merged-output, .mp4 extension added automatically if not included)
 5. Creates a file list and uses ffmpeg concat demuxer to merge selected videos
 6. Outputs the merged video with no quality loss

+### Split

+1. Scans the specified directory for MP4 files
+2. Filters videos to only those modified in the last 7 days
+3. Displays an interactive list to select a single video
+4. Prompts for split options (number of parts, prefix, base name)
+5. Uses ffprobe to determine video duration
+6. Calculates duration per part
+7. Uses ffmpeg to split the video into parts without re-encoding (-c copy)
+8. Outputs split parts to a subdirectory with consistent naming